1) How would you describe your approach on the day?

 Key takeaways

-- Full galleries/films show consistency — not just the best bits.
+- Full galleries and films show consistency — not just the best bits

 Enquire About Availability